Skip to contents

 Statement of need

-WISP.data addresses these challenges by providing an integrated, reproducible, and user-oriented software ecosystem that unifies data acquisition, quality control, spectral validation, and product generation within a single R-based framework.
-By lowering technical and methodological barriers, the package enables both expert and non-expert users to transform raw WISPstation measurements into reliable, scientifically consistent water quality products, fostering reproducibility, comparability, and broader adoption of spectral monitoring technologies in aquatic research and operational monitoring.
+WISP.data addresses these challenges by delivering an integrated, transparent, reproducible, and user-oriented software ecosystem that unifies data acquisition, quality control, and product generation within a single R-based framework.
+By lowering technical and methodological barriers, the package enables both expert and non-expert users to transform native WISPstation measurements into reliable, scientifically consistent water quality products, fostering reproducibility, comparability, and broader adoption of spectral monitoring technologies in aquatic research and operational monitoring.

 Installation